Pioneer Valley Photographic Artists

 Three examples of the projects we have initiated, sponsored, and guided are as follows:

-• Three of our members; Lani Giguire, David Modzelewski, and Paul Hetzel have started a photographic program at the Springfield Commerce High School.
-They have gathered the necessary photographic equipment, organized and assisted in planning the curriculum, and overall guiding of the program.
-As a result, the program is in its third year and students are on the waitlist to register.
+• Three of our members; Lani Giguire, David Modzelewski, and Paul Hetzel ran a photographic program at the Springfield Commerce High School.
+They gathered the necessary photographic equipment, organized and assisted in planning the curriculum and overall guiding of the program.
 The student's work has been exhibited several times, including Umas Contemporary Art Museum.

 SITE VISIT COUNTER